sambatyon/template-engine/README.md

   past the loop end by moving the stream past the end of the loop and deletes the current topmost `Frame`.

+  Perhaps the one thing where the rendered can clearly be improved is by not copies of the input parameters since the current design can lead to big memory allocations and de-allocations.
+I noticed too late to fix the issue.

 The approach of jumping all over the stream makes the code in the `Renderer` much simpler, however it causes issues when the input stream is an interactive TTY.
 One solution would be to buffer read the input, although classes of the